vignesh-hu/containerize-java-microservice/README.md

-# Artifactory Integration with Bitbucket Pipeline
+# Containerize Java Microservices using CircleCI

 `To make this integration work you will need to have running Artifactory-Enterprise/Artifactory-pro/Artifactory SAAS.`